jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically_w_variables/make_tdd_environment_automatically_w_variables.rst

             self.assertFalse(False)

-  the test passes
+  the test passes.

 * I click in the terminal_ where the tests are running, then use :kbd:`q` on the keyboard to leave the tests.
-The terminal_ goes back to the command line
+The terminal_ goes back to the command line.

 * I run tree_ to see what I have in the ``pro_magic`` folder_